camenduru/ai-creator-archive/README.md

 #### info.txt format

 ```
-10kb file size do what you want
+With a file size of 10KB, you can do whatever you want.
 ```